 Vogue previously noted that "each city will have its name spelled out on tees and hoodies with Cali Thornhill DeWitt’s gothic script in a myriad of bold shades reminiscent of the collection West showed at Madison Square Garden in February."
 And Nylon, which got an early peek at New York's goods, painted a scant-but-still-worth-it picture: small room; five merch racks; jackets, sweatshirts, tees, and hats that range in price from $45 to $325.
 An early favorite seems to be a "Pablo"-stamped bomber jacket.

-Depending on location, there are varying limits on how many people can enter the stores and how many pieces you can buy.
-(In Sydney, for example, it's three people at a time, and three items per style -- the latter rule is supposed to curb second-hand sales and ensure that the inventory will be stocked for the whole weekend.)
-There are no returns and all sales are final.
-Also, you can't touch the racks, so when you try your hat on outside and it doesn't fit your big head, you're screwed.
-Or you have a very early, very special Secret Santa gift.
+Depending on location, limits on how many people can enter the stores and how many pieces you can buy vary.
+(In Sydney, for example, it's three people at a time, and three items per style -- the latter rule is supposed to curb second-hand sales and ensure the inventory will be stocked for the whole weekend.)
+No returns.
+All sales are final.
+Also, you can't touch the racks, so when you try your hat on outside and it doesn't fit your big fat head, you're screwed.
+Or you have a very early Secret Santa gift.
 Kanye, as always, works in mysterious ways.

-If you can, should you try to go this time around?
-There will likely be other shoppers like Alex, who told Vice he's going to re-sell his stuff online.
-But if you love Kanye as much as Kanye loves Kanye -- and maybe want to lend a hand -- bring one of these bad boys and practice saying, "I don't usually spend a lot of money."
+Should you go?
+There will likely be other shoppers like Alex, who told Vice he's going to re-sell his shit online.
+But if you love Kanye as much as Kanye loves Kanye -- and want to lend a hand -- bring one of these bad boys and practice saying, "I don't usually spend a lot of money."